coreos/fedora-coreos-streams/ISSUE_TEMPLATE/testing.md

 ## Build

-- [ ] Start a [pipeline build](https://jenkins-fedora-coreos.apps.ocp.ci.centos.org/job/fedora-coreos/job/fedora-coreos-fedora-coreos-pipeline/build?delay=0sec) (select `testing`, leave all other defaults)
+- [ ] Start a [pipeline build](https://jenkins-fedora-coreos.apps.ocp.ci.centos.org/job/fedora-coreos/job/fedora-coreos-fedora-coreos-pipeline/build?delay=0sec) (select `testing`, leave all other defaults).
+This will automatically run multi-arch builds.
 - Post a link to the jobs as a comment to this issue
     - [ ] x86_64
     - [ ] aarch64 ([multi-arch pipeline](https://jenkins-fedora-coreos.apps.ocp.ci.centos.org/job/multi-arch-pipeline/))